NREL/OpenStudio-ERI/README.md

 To use this workflow, software tools must produce a valid HPXML file.
 HPXML is an flexible and extensible format, where nearly all fields in the schema are optional and custom fields can be included.
 Because of this, an ERI Use Case for HPXML is available that specifies the specific HPXML fields required to run this workflow.
 The [HPXML ERI Use Case](https://github.com/NREL/OpenStudio-ERI/blob/master/measures/301EnergyRatingIndexRuleset/resources/301validator.rb) is defined as a set of conditional XPath expressions.
 Invalid HPXML files produce errors found in, e.g., the `workflow/ERIRatedHome/run.log` and/or `workflow/ERIReferenceHome/run.log` files.

+## License

+This workflow is available under a BSD-3-like license, which is a free, open-source, and permissive license.
+For more information, check out the [license file](https://github.com/NREL/OpenStudio-ERI/blob/master/LICENSE.md).

 ## Status

 *	The 301 ruleset and ERI calculation are **works-in-progress**.